Advice, Information and Advocacy

 Lambeth Resolve’s Advocacy Team - 020 7095 5720 - which is managed by DASL provides:

 • Professional Advocacy to support you to get community care, health and housing services, to deal with financial and family problems and to be safe from abuse

 All DASL’s advisers provide advice to the Advice Quality Standard at the General Help with Casework level.
 Clients can benefit from support from caseworkers or just an in-depth assessment of the options available to them.

 Other Lambeth advice services

-DASL works closely with the other main independent advice agencies in the borough which have come together to form the Lambeth Advice Network.
+DASL works closely with One Lambeth Advice and the main independent advice agencies in the borough which form the Lambeth Advice Network.
 These agencies are:

 - Lambeth Law Centre